Orca Running Ambassadors

 Amy K.

-My name is Amy and I’m so excited to be a first time ambassador!
-I didn’t learn to love running until 2020 when the shut-down halted my work to help keep the cabin fever away.
-Running was always a chore to me in the past but once I broke into longer distances and discovered I was capable beyond what the brain tells us our bodies can’t do, I gained so much confidence and enthusiasm for distance running.
-In 2022, I ran my first half marathon and proud to say I completed four; three more than I thought I would!
-Once I broke through that barrier, I’ve now expanded my running bucket list to complete a 30k this spring and hopefully a marathon in the fall.
-Running for me is more than just time to destress but a time for personal growth and movement therapy.
-During the day, I’m a wedding photographer and commercial stylist for REI.
-I also participate in one triathlon a year and I love it!
-I’m a horrible swimmer so give me your swimming tips please!
-My hobbies besides running are cooking, road cycling, dreaming of a European vacation to Greece or Croatia, walking my giant Golden Retriever and wine tasting with my best girlfriends.
+My name is Amy and I’m so excited to be a returning ambassador in 2024!
+I didn’t learn to love running until 2020 when the shut-down halted our lives and to help keep the cabin fever away, I would take myself out on short runs.
+Running was always a chore to me in the past but once I broke that barrier into longer distances and discovered I was capable beyond what the brain tells us our bodies can’t do, I gained so much confidence and enthusiasm for distance running.
+I truly believe that even though running is generally an individual sport, we can do so much more together.
+And this ambassadorship has helped to sky-rocket my running era accomplishments to heights I never believed in being able to do alone!
+Since starting my young running journey, I’ve ran 9 half marathons and a 30k which led me to my first full Marathon in ’23..
+In 2024, I’m not yet sure if a marathon is in my future yet but I’m excited to get after some PR’s this year and dip my toes into trail running a little more!
+During the day, I’m a wedding photographer and commercial product/wardrobe stylist.
+I also participate in one triathlon a year- I’m a horrible swimmer so give me your swimming tips please!
+My hobbies besides running are cooking, road cycling, and lovin’ on my giant Golden Retriever.
 I am honored to represent The Pod as an ambassador and have a tighter running circle of inspirational humans.
-Cheers to 2023!
+Cheers to 2024!

 Instagram: @official_famousaymos